 With desktop PC software development, programmers must create an application that can operate on a minimum set of hardware.
 The same goes for mobile applications, though the hardware variances in this instance are much more minimal.
-At the same time, the hardware on smartphones and tablets are nowhere near to the caliber of laptops and PCs, which means mobile apps must be designed to show optimal performance.
+At the same time, the hardware in smartphones and tablets doesn't quite match that in laptops and desktop computers, which means mobile apps must be designed to show optimal performance.

-Editor's Note: Looking for mobile app development for your business?
+Editor's note: Looking for mobile app development for your business?
 If you're looking for information to help you choose the one that's right for you, use the questionnaire below to receive information from a variety of vendors for free.

-Types of apps
+Types of mobile apps and programming languages

 Software development kits